 We are stardust.
 And Big Bang dust.

 Neutron star collisions are essential to our origin story.

 When, in 2017, the LIGO experiment detected gravitational waves from two neutron stars colliding, it sent electromagn...

 Hawking’s chaotic contribution

-The link between the physics of black holes and of quantum particles.
+Link between physics of black holes and of quantum particles.

 Stephen Hawking thought a lot about black holes.
 But his biggest insight, the work that connected gravity to quantum ...

 Fourth type of neutrino creates more confusion

-Anomalous experimental results hint at the possibility of a fourth kind of neutrino.
+Hint at possibility of a fourth kind of neutrino.

 It was a balmy summer in 1998 when I first became aware of the confounding weirdness of neutrinos.
 I have vivid memor...